semantic-flow/sflo/documentation/mesh-resource.node-component.md

 ## Integration with Nodes

 Components work in conjunction with mesh nodes to create the complete mesh structure:
-- Every mesh node contains at least two components: metadata flows and node handles
+- Every mesh node contains at least two components: metadataset flows and node handles
-- data nodes contain a single [[mesh-resource.node-component.flow.data]]
+- dataset nodes contain a single [[mesh-resource.node-component.flow.dataset]]
 - Any node may contain asset trees (user components) for file attachments